New library director starting in South Sioux City

 SOUTH SIOUX CITY -- A new library director is starting in South Sioux City, as the second career for Cicely Douglas continues in a new state.

 The hiring of Douglas, who will start in the director position on Dec.
-16, was announced in a city of South Sioux City press release.
-He was recommended by members of the South Sioux City Library Board.
+16, was announced in a City of South Sioux City press release.
+She was recommended by members of the South Sioux City Library Board.

 You have free articles remaining.